bytecodealliance/component-docs/component-model/src/tutorial.md

 ## Create an `add` component

-Reference the [language guide](language-support.md) and [authoring components documentation](creating-and-consuming/authoring.md) to create a component that implements the `adder` world of `adder/wit/world.wit`.
+Reference the [language guide](language-support.md) to create a component that implements the `adder` world of `adder/wit/world.wit`.

 For reference, see the completed